HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Gibson In The Dark (related to Neuromancer, meta, song from a third perspective, observing the creator)
 - MOTHNODE_ ?
 (Riddim Visu, riddim type songs, "riddim" in the universe of Hitech Crime is an audiovisual interactive script, the audience is going to be coded with riddims they can interact with).
 - "Jail of your happiness so full of regrets, you think it protects xxx (deflect)"
+- "All I've got is Hitech Crime" / "All I have left is Hitech Crime"

 https://ghr.nlm.nih.gov/gene/SLC6A3